New Teacher Tips for Parent-Teacher Conferences

 Step 3: Discuss Behavior and Classroom Contribution

 Shift the conversation to the student’s behavior, social skills, and overall contribution to the class culture.
-Identify any executive functioning skills that need improvement.
+Identify any executive function skills that need improvement.

 Estimated time: 1-2 minutes